-Goal Strategy Measure of Success/Actions 2023-2024 Future Activit Bike it to School Break Let's Get Quizzical -Ser Youth Pool Party Community event to co 1.2.1 Ensure residents new and old are well informed, connected and made to feel welcome.
+Goal Strategy Measure of Success/Actions 1.2 A connected, and welcoming community living in friendly Town's.
+1.2.1 Ensure residents new and old are well informed, connected and made to feel welcome.
 1.2.2 Provide avenues for people to access community information, access resources, knowledge, and technology in a welcoming environment.
 1.2.3 Contribute to the development of current and future community leaders.
-1.2.4 Support access to opportunities to participate in community life, including a range of local cultural, recreation, sporting, and other events.
-Explore and support the delivery of key events for the community to connect.
-Support the community to offer activities for the community to connect (e.g., festivals, BBQ's, harmony day activities etc).
-Develop a welcome pack for new people to the Wongan-Ballidu area, so they have the information early to embrace community life.
-Implement a community notice board in the heart of the town centres.
+1.2.4 Support access to opportunities to participate in community life, including a range of local cultural, recreation, sporting, and other events. in the heart of the town centres.
 Introduce a 'Welcome to Country' in all our relevant communication.
 Coordinate training and professional development opportunities for our community groups, clubs and recreation groups and their volunteers.
-Identify barriers and strategies to improve community access and participation (e.g. affordability).
-Thank a Volunteer cele 1.4 Older people are supported to participate in community life.
-1.4.1 Improve access to health and wellbeing services.
+Identify barriers and strategies to improve community access and 2023-2024 Future Activi ties participation (e.g. affordability).
+Thank a Volunteer cele 1.4 Older people are supported to participate in community life. elebrate 60 years of the Wongan Hills Memorish bration 1.4.1 Improve access to health and wellbeing services.
 1.4.2 Advocate for retention and expansion of aged care services.
 1.4.3 Maintain communication channels that work for older people.
 Develop consultative group to inform implementation of these actions.
-Explore implementation of a volunteer transport service to increase access to medical service and social events.
-Investigate collaboration with neighbouring Councils for access to key services (e.g., hydrotherapy).
-Identify communication channels required to ensure older people are aware of the available groups/clubs and social opportunities.
-Explore subsidies for older people to access local facilities for rehabilitation/medical at a discounted rate.
-2023-2024 Future Activi 1.5 Young people are supported to maintain a connection to their Town's.
+Explore implementation of a volunteer transport service to increase 2023-2024 Future Activi ties 1.5 Young people are supported to maintain a connection to their Town's.
 1.5.1 Advocating sustainability and viability of the school.
 1.5.2 Build opportunities for young to connect with their community.
-1.5.3 Explore and advocate the range or youth employment options.
-1.5.4 Contribute to the development of the next generation of leaders. its viability.

-and develop opportunities for
+1.5.3 Explore and advocate the range of youth employment options.
+1.5.4 Contribute to the development of the next generation of leaders.
+A youth plan is developed in collaboration with community, focusing on employment and sense of belonging and innovation.
+Advocate for the school to improve its viability.
+Investigate programs for young people to build work experience in different sectors.
+Partner with young people to explore and develop opportunities for leadership and mentoring (e.g., the Shire and the local School Youth Council).
+Advocate for young people to participate in community engagement activities for the Communities.